port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/event-processing/event-catalog.md

 <summary>Event creation</summary>

 1. Navigate to the event tab, click the create an event button, and enter the title for the event.
-2. Set the consumer that consumes this event by selecting the consumer you just created in the consumer section of the event creation panel
+2. Set the consumer that consumes this event by selecting the consumer you just created in the `Consumers` dropdown

 <img src='/img/build-your-software-catalog/sync-data-to-catalog/event-processing/event-catalog-create-event-entity.png' width='100%' />
 </details>